JoseRaul42/MachineLearningTemplate/README.md

 # **MachineLearningTemplate**

 ## Overview
-This project features a suite of three interconnected Python scripts, each dedicated to a specific phase of the Extract, Transform, Load (ETL) process.
-Designed for simplicity and efficiency, these scripts facilitate the extraction of data from databases, perform necessary transformations for machine learning readiness, and load the data into a model for analysis or prediction.
+This project features a suite of four interconnected Python scripts, each dedicated to a specific phase of the Extract, Transform, Load (ETL) process.
+Designed for simplicity and efficiency, these scripts facilitate the extraction of data from databases, perform necessary transformations for machine learning readiness, load the data into a model for analysis or prediction, and include a script for loading test data into a database.
 This project is well-suited for a variety of machine learning applications, particularly those involving data-driven insights.

 ## 1. Data Extraction
 **Functionality**: Extracts data from a specified database, ensuring a reliable and consistent data source for further processing.